Bill Bowerman: Nike

 According to Otis Davis, a student athlete who Bowerman coached at the University of Oregon, who later went on to win two gold medals at the 1960 Summer Olympics, he was one of the guinea pigs for whom Bowerman customized shoes prior to being a cofounder of Nike.
-Davis states ‘I didn't like the way they felt on my feet.
+Davis stated, "I didn't like the way they felt on my feet.
 There was no support and they were too tight.
 But I saw Bowerman make them from the waffle iron, and they were mine."

 In 1964, Bowerman entered into a handshake agreement with Phil Knight, who had been a miler under him in the 1950s, to start an athletic footwear distribution company called Blue Ribbon Sports, later known as Nike, Inc. Knight managed the business end of the partnership, while Bowerman experimented with improvements in athletic footwear design.
 Bowerman stayed in Eugene, keeping his coaching job at the University of Oregon, while Knight operated the main office from Portland.
 Bowerman and Knight initially began importing the Onitsuka Tiger running shoes from Japan to sell in the United States.
 Initially, the partnership was 50-50, but shortly afterwards Bowerman wanted it changed to 51–49, with Knight having the higher ownership.
 He did this to avoid potential gridlock and have one of them be in charge of final decisions.